 - id: file:METEA/mluA/mluA-deep-research-perplexity.md

-title: Deep research on mluA function in lanthanide metabolism
+title: Perplexity deep research on mluA (MexAM1_META1p4129) in lanthanide metabolism

 findings: